-Last month, we had a taste of the beach life in La Paz, Mexico.
-While we were there, we met up with friends of ours, who were vacationing in La Paz with their kids.
-During our time together, they let us in on a few of their favorite family travel hacks, including taking advantage of resort day passes.
+When we travel, we often like to take advantage of family travel hacks.
+While in La Paz, Mexico, we met up with friends of ours who let us in on a few of their own travel hacks, including taking advantage of resort day passes.
 I had never heard of this travel hack before, but I thought it was a genius way to enjoy a day of swimming, without having to splurge on a hotel!

 Spending time with like-minded traveling families